 Maraviroc (By mouth)

-Treats human immunodeficiency virus (HIV) infection.
-HIV causes acquired immune deficiency syndrome (AIDS).
-This medicine does not cure HIV or AIDS, but combinations of drugs that treat HIV infection may slow the progress of the disease.
-This medicine is usually given to patients who have received HIV treatment in the past.
+Treats HIV infection.
+This medicine does not cure HIV or AIDS, but it may help slow the progress of the disease.

 SelzentryThere may be other brand names for this medicine.